 - Place the orange juice, milk and vanilla extract in a small jug and set aside.

-- In a large mixing bowl, cream together the butter, caster sugar and brown sugar until light and fluffy.
+- In a large mixing bowl, cream together the butter, sugar and brown sugar until light and fluffy.

 - Add the eggs one at a time, beating well after each addition.